Longwater1234/go-tic-tac/README.md

 # go-tic-tac

 Simple GUI game of Tic-Tac-Toe written in Golang and Fyne framework v2.3.0.
 For 2 local (human) players.
-Works for Windows, MacOS and Linux.
+Works for Windows, macOS and Linux.
 Can even be compiled to Android and iOS (macOS required) apps.

 - Learn more about fyne at https://developer.fyne.io/

 ## Building locally